nathanvedal/nathanvedal.github.io/research.md

 <li>
   “The Manchu Reading of <i>Jinpingmei</i>: Glossing, Encyclopedism, and Translingual Practices in Early-Eighteenth Century China,” <i>Late Imperial China</i>.
 42.2 (2021): 1–48.
 </li>
-<&nbsp>This article examines the notorious, but little-studied Manchu translation of Jinpingmei.
+<p>&nbspThis article examines the notorious, but little-studied Manchu translation of Jinpingmei.
 I argue that the translation embraces multiple levels of translingual literacy, embodied in the philological reading aids provided throughout the text.
-The forms of commentary contained within require a reconsideration of Manchu reading practices and allow for a comparison with approaches to Sinitic writing and vernacular reading across early modern East Asia.
+The forms of commentary contained within require a reconsideration of Manchu reading practices and allow for a comparison with approaches to Sinitic writing and vernacular reading across early modern East Asia.  </p>
 <br>
 <li>
 “From Tradition to Community: The Rise of Contemporary Knowledge in Late Imperial China,” <i>Journal of Asian Studies</i>.
 79.1 (2020): 77–101.